Ficool

 He huffed a quiet laugh.
 "Don't I know it."

-For a while, they sat in something close to silence.
-Not strained, but thoughtful.
 Teacher and student.
 That line had always been clear.
 Necessary.
-But tonight it felt thin—porous.
-Like something that could be crossed without meaning to.
+But tonight it felt thin and porous, like something that could be crossed without meaning to.

 I wish the world had been kinder, he thought.
 I wish there had been time.

 The hour slipped by, filled with ink stains and soft murmured corrections, until a dull throb began to bloom just behind his eyes.
-Not the usual sort of tiredness—this was heavier.
+Not the usual sort of tiredness; this was heavier.
 Thicker.
 The kind of fatigue that curled round the edges of his vision, warning him quietly that something inside him was wrong.
 Still wrong.

 But she did.